kushalkolar/MESmerize/source/Overview.rst

 Overview
 ********

 Mesmerize is a platform for the annotation and analysis of neuronal calcium imaging data.
-Mesmerize attempts to encompasses the entire process of calcium imaging analysis from raw data to semi-final publication figures that are interactive, and keep track of the analysis so that it can be recapitulated.
+It encompasses the entire process of calcium imaging analysis from raw data to semi-final publication figures that are interactive, and aids in the creation of FAIR-functionally linked datasets.
 It is applicable for a broad range of experiments and is intended to be used by users with and without a programming background.

 Welcome Window
 ^^^^^^^^^^^^^^